fatualux/Bash_Scripts/doc/launcher.md

 # LAUNCHER.SH

 ## Overview
-This Bash script is a script launcher that uses [jq](https://stedolan.github.io/jq/) for JSON processing and [fzf](https://github.com/junegunn/fzf) for fuzzy finding.
-It allows you to select and launch scripts defined in the `apps.json` file interactively.
+This Bash script is a simple launcher that uses [jq](https://stedolan.github.io/jq/) for JSON processing and [fzf](https://github.com/junegunn/fzf) for fuzzy finding.
+It allows you to select and launch the scripts defined in the `apps.json` file interactively.

 ## Dependencies
 Make sure you have the following dependencies installed before running the script: